adomokos/light-service/README.md

 end
 ```

-Any object passed into ```around_each``` must respond to #call.
-Call is passed two arguments: the action name and the context it will execute with.
-It is also passed a block, where LightService's action execution
-will be done in, so the result must be returned.
-While this is a little work, it also gives you before and after state access to the data for any data auditing checks you may need to accomplish.
+Any object passed into `around_each` must respond to #call with two arguments: the action name and the context it will execute with.
+It is also passed a block, where LightService's action execution will be done in, so the result must be returned.
+While this is a little work, it also gives you before and after state access to the data for any auditing and/or checks you may need to accomplish.

 ## Stopping the Series of Actions
 When nothing unexpected happens during the organizer's call, the returned `context` will be successful.
 Here is how you can check for this: